suryadipnag/openstack-vim-driver/docs/user-guide/infrastructure-templates.md

 # Port

-An extension type named `os.ext.nodes.network.Port` has been included which supports a `security_groups` property, so a port may be associated to security groups.
+An extension type named `os.ext.nodes.network.Port` has been included which supports a `security_groups` property so that a port may be associated to security groups.

 # Other Heat Types